San-Diego-Lions/constitution/index.md

 2. Appoint interim non-voting assistants from the club membership to support overwhelmed board members for up to twelve (12) months.
 3. Delegate specific routine tasks to non-board volunteers while maintaining board oversight and final authority.

 Such interim arrangements shall be reported to the membership at the Annual General Meeting and may be extended by membership vote if needed beyond the twelve (12) month period.

-In cases where immediate member input is required, the Board may call a Special General Meeting.
+## Board Workload Management

+The Board shall conduct an annual review of each position's responsibilities and workload, typically at the last board meeting before the Annual General Meeting.
+This review shall:

+1. Assess the time commitment and duties of each board position to ensure reasonable volunteer workloads.
+2. Identify opportunities to redistribute duties, combine positions, or create new support roles as needed.
+3. Establish that no single board member should be expected to dedicate more than ten (10) hours per month to their duties during the regular season, except in extraordinary circumstances.
+4. Document recommended changes to position descriptions and present them to the membership at the next general meeting if constitutional amendments are required.

+The Board may create non-voting support committees or delegate routine administrative tasks to club volunteers to maintain manageable workloads for elected officers.

 ## Officer Succession and Continuity